-Rooted in its corporate values and center of excellence approach, Takeda is dedicated to embedding health equity across the value chain to help deliver its innovative medicines and therapies to more people and communities that need them.
-Takeda demonstrated its commitment by being one of the initial 39 organizations to sign the Global Health Equity Network Zero Health Gaps Pledge at the World Economic Forum Annual 2023 Meeting in Davos.
-As part of the pledge, Takeda agreed to ten key actions dedicated to embedding health equity in our business strategy, operations and investments.
-The pledge reinforces Takeda's commitment to integrating health equity throughout its value chain and business model.
-Businesses play a prominent role in communities around the world and should consider embedding health equity across their operations to help address health inequities and improve their bottom line.
+Rooted in its corporate values, Takeda is dedicated to embedding health equity across the value chain to help deliver its innovative medicines and therapies to more people and communities that need them.
+Businesses play a prominent role in communities around the world and embedding health equity across their operations helps both address health inequities and improves their bottom line.